acorg/blast-wordcloud/README.md

 Firstly, `pip install -r requirements.txt`.

+### Installing pygame

-This is a bit awkward, and I haven't managed to make it work.
+Unfortunaely this is quite awkward, and I haven't managed to make it work.
 I have brew's X11 installed, and I did the following:

 * Download and unpack the pygame 1.9.1 sources from [here](http://www.pygame.org/download.shtml)